 Developments in robotics and A.I. have enormous transformative potential in industrial, socio-cultural, economic and educational contexts as well as in everyday life.
 However, assessments of its manifold strengths, weaknesses, opportunities and threats (SWOT) fall short if these are based on a technological determinism.
-It is not digital technologies alone that determine societal, economic, and ultimately digital transformation social. cultural also processes and corresponding trends.
+It is not digital technologies alone that determine societal, economic, social, cultural and ultimately also digital transformation processes and corresponding trends.
 Transformative dynamics emerge at the interfaces of technological, societal, media-cultural, economic, political and juridical dynamics.